mosesegboh/escrosispayments/README.md

-# escrosispayments app for aiding transactions built on react native and nodejs.
-This is going to be a live product that will be lunched for comercial purposes.
-And it will go private when getting to  completion.
+# escrosispayments is a development app in progress for aiding transactions built on react-native and nodejs.
+This is going to be a live product that will be lunched for commercial purposes and it will go private on completion.